neoalexy/Auction-DApp/README.md

 > Developed as part of **Blockchain Bootcamp 2024**

 >
 A decentralized auction platform where users can create and participate in ETH-based auctions on the Ethereum Sepolia testnet.
-Built with Solidity smart contracts, Web3.js and React frontend.
+Built with Solidity smart contracts, a React frontend, and Web3.js for Ethereum interaction.

 ---